Sequential Choices, Option Values, and the Returns to Education: Empirical Results

-We present in Figure \ref{Option value uncertainty} two different scenarios where the presence of transitory shocks has opposite signed effects on the option value contribution in our model.
+We present in Appendix Figure \ref{Option value uncertainty} two different scenarios where the presence of transitory shocks has opposite signed effects on the option value contribution in our model.
 In panel (a), we consider the option value of the 11th year in the academic track for individuals of medium ability under different sources of uncertainty.
 We first turn off the productivity shocks and then also turn off the taste shocks.
-In the baseline model, the option value contribution amounts to about $3.2\%$ as most individuals of medium ability continue to at least a high school degree.
-When we turn off the productivity shocks alone, the option value contribution shrinks by about $0.3$ percentage points.
-It further decreases to about $2.1\%$ in a scenario without any uncertainty.
-This pattern reflects that the continuation of schooling becomes less likely when we reduce the extent of uncertainty.
-Specifically, for some of the medium-ability individuals facing the decision to attend 11th year of academic schooling, the decision to further attend college is driven by the realization of productivity and/or taste shocks.
-These individuals decide to attend college only as a result of receiving a low productivity shock, thus facing low opportunity cost of continued schooling, or a high taste shock for schooling.
-As we successively remove these realizations, the option value of attending the 11th academic year thus declines for these individuals.\\
+In the baseline model, the option value contribution amounts to about $11\%$.
+When we turn off the productivity shocks alone, the option value contribution increases to $12\%$, and decreases to about $10\%$ in a scenario without any uncertainty.
+The latter pattern reflects that the continuation of schooling becomes less likely when we reduce the extent of uncertainty for some individuals.
+Specifically, some medium-ability individuals pursue the 11th year of academic schooling solely due to the realization of taste shocks.
+Once we remove these realizations, the option value of the 11th academic year declines for these individuals. \\

-In panel (b) of Figure \ref{Option value uncertainty}, we consider another scenario showing how the presence of transitory shocks affects the option value contribution in our model.
-Here, we consider the option value of the 8th year in the vocational track for individuals of low ability under different sources of uncertainty.
-In the baseline model, the option value contribution is sizeable at above $4\%$.
-When we turn off the productivity shocks alone, the option value remains almost unchanged, but when we remove taste shocks this value increase to almost $7\%$.
+In panel (b) of Appendix Figure \ref{Option value uncertainty}, we consider another scenario showing how the presence of transitory shocks affects the option value contribution for the 8th year in the vocational track for low-ability individuals.
+In the baseline model, the option value contribution is at $3\%$.
+When we turn off the productivity shocks alone, the option value remains almost unchanged, but when we remove taste shocks this value increase to almost $6\%$.
 This pattern reflects that some among the low-ability individuals in our baseline model who drop-out at the 8th year of vocational schooling do so due to the realization of taste shocks.
-Once we remove these shocks from our model, their likelihood of continuing beyond the 8th year increases even further, so that the option value of this choices increases further.\\
+Once we remove these shocks from our model, their likelihood of continuing beyond the 8th year increases even further.